PayThePizzo/Data-Structures-and-Algorithms/Theory/10 - NP/0 - INTRO PROBLEMS.md

 We cannot reduce the hardness of a problem on the presence of a solution at a certain time in history!
 We need some classification!

----

-# Classes of Problems
+## Classification of Problems
+Given the definition given above, we can initially identify three classes of problems:
 * Optimization Problems
   * Max Clique
+* Search Problems
 * Decision Problems

 ## Optimization Problems